elsayed-lab/utr_analysis/README.md

 - Genome annotation including CDS coordinates (gff)
 - Spliced leader sequence (for 5'UTR/SL analysis)

+QUESTION 2013/12/19:

+For each n-base suffix of the SL, how often does that suffix occur when searched for unanchored?
+What is the influence on the left-anchored search results?

 ## Goals

 ### Spliced leader analysis

-Generate a table containing the location of primary and alternative splice acceptor sites for each gene (and condition/sample); usage frequency for acceptor sites.
+Generate a table containing the location of primary and alternative splice acceptor sites for each gene (and condition/sample) along with the usage frequency for acceptor sites.

 ### Poly-adenylation analysis